How long does a creditor have to collect on a judgment against me?

 make you appear for a debtor's examination.

-If a judgment against you has lapsed, that does not mean it has gone away forever.
-That is because many states allow creditors to “revive” dormant judgments.
-There may be a time limit for a creditor to revive a dormant judgment.
-For instance, in Ohio, a creditor has ten years from the date the judgment went dormant to revive it.
+If a judgment against you has lapsed, that doesn't mean it has gone away forever.
+That's because many states allow creditors to “revive” dormant judgments.
+There might be a time limit for a creditor to revive a dormant judgment.
 State laws vary on how the time period is calculated.
-The clock may begin to run from the time the creditor last tried to collect on the judgment, or it may run from the time the judgment later went dormant.
+The clock may begin to run from the time the creditor last tried to collect on the judgment, or it might run from the time the judgment later went dormant.

-Under the Fair Debt Collection Practices Act (FDCPA) a bill collector may still contact you on a lapsed judgment and ask you to pay.
+Under the Fair Debt Collection Practices Act (FDCPA), a bill collector may still contact you on a lapsed judgment and ask you to pay.
 However, a debt collector cannot threaten to garnish your wages or take other legal action to pressure you into settling that old judgment.
-If a debt collector lies to you about the age of the judgment and whether it lapsed under your state's laws, then that also may be a violation of the FDCPA.
-For more information, read Nolo's article Illegal Debt Collection Practices.
+If a debt collector lies to you about the age of the judgment and whether it lapsed under your state's laws, then that also might be a violation of the FDCPA.

 Under the Fair Credit Reporting Act (FCRA), a judgment can show up on your credit report for at least seven years.
 It can show up even longer, depending on how much time your state's laws give effect to that judgment.
-For example, if a judgment was filed against you in Arizona, it is good for five years.
-That means that even if the judgment isn't renewed, it can still show up on your creditor report for another two years.
-If a judgment was entered against you in California, it can show up on your credit report for ten years, or even 20 years if the creditor renewed it on time.
-(You can learn more about your credit report and the FCRA in our Credit Repair area.)
+For example, if a judgment was entered against you in California, it can show up on your credit report for ten years, or even 20 years if the creditor renewed it on time.